QiuYukang/5G-LENA/doc/source/nr-module.rst

 MCS up to 256-QAM, different MCS Tables (MCS Table1 and MCS Table2), and NR transport block segmentation [TS38214]_ [TS38212]_.
-Also, the developed PHY abstraction model supports HARQ based on Incremental Redundancy (IR) and on Chase Combining (CC).
+Also, the developed PHY abstraction model supports HARQ based on Incremental Redundancy (IR) and on Chase Combining (CC), as we will present in the corresponding section.
 The MCS table and the HARQ method are two attributes that can be configured by the user.

 The error model of the NR data plane in the 'NR' module is developed according to standard